gayathri-leburu/DAA/README.md

 The time complexity of selection sort is O(n^2), where n is the number of elements in the array.
 Although not the most efficient sorting algorithm, it is simple and performs well for small datasets.

+Question 3: Benchmarking Runtime for all the 3 sorting Algorithms

+Generated values for various sets of input array sizes and its corresponding runtime for Insertion Sort, Selection Sort and Bubble Sort.

+Plotted Graph for the same.

+Red Line : Insertion Sort
+Green Line : Selection Sort
+Blue Line : Bubble Sort